apache/flink/docs/setup/config.md

 - `blob.fetch.num-concurrent`: The number concurrent BLOB fetches (such as JAR file downloads) that the JobManager serves (DEFAULT: **50**).

 - `blob.fetch.backlog`: The maximum number of queued BLOB fetches (such as JAR file downloads) that the JobManager allows (DEFAULT: **1000**).
+- `heartbeat.interval`: Heartbeat interval for Flink's heartbeat mechanism which is used by all TaskManager to monitor the JobManager.
+The interval is specified in milliseconds (DEFAULT: **5000**).
+- `heartbeat.initial-acceptable-pause`: Initial acceptable heartbeat pause after which a heartbeat timeout is sent by Flink's heartbeat mechanism.
+This heartbeat mechanism is used by all TaskManager to monitor the JobManager.
+The pause is specified in milliseconds (DEFAULT: **20000**).
+- `heartbeat.max-acceptable-pause`: Maximum acceptable heartbeat pause after which a heartbeat timeout is sent by Flink's heartbeat mechanism.
+The heartbeat pause can be extended in case of stalling due to garbage collection.
+This heartbeat mechanism is used by all TaskManager to monitor the JobManager.
+The pause is specified in milliseconds (DEFAULT: **60000**).

 - `task.cancellation-interval`: Time interval between two successive task cancellation attempts in milliseconds (DEFAULT: **30000**).